 So how do things add up?
-Is there a clear favorite between the Canon 6D Mark II and the Canon 6D Mark II?
+Is the Canon 6D Mark II better than the Canon 6D or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (26 vs 20MP) with a 14% higher linear resolution.